Skip to main content

 by Dennard Dayle - Fiction, Historical Fiction, Satire

-HOW TO DODGE A CANNONBALL follows Anders, a teenage idealist who enlists and reenlists to shape the American Future.
+Anders is a teenage idealist who enlists and reenlists in the Civil War to shape the American Future --- as soon as he figures out what that is, who it includes, and why everyone wants him to die for it.
 Escaping his violently insane mother is a bonus.
-Anders finds honor as a proud Union flag twirler, until he’s captured.
+Anders finds honor as a proud Union flag twirler --- until he’s captured.
+Then he tries life as a diehard Confederate --- until fate asks him to die hard for the Confederacy at Gettysburg.
 Barely alive, Anders limps into a Black Union regiment in a stolen uniform.
-While visibly white, he claims to be an octoroon and they claim to believe him.
-His new brothers are even stranger, including a science-fiction playwright, a Haitian double agent and a former slave feuding with God.
+His new brothers include a science-fiction playwright, a Haitian double agent, and a former slave feuding with God.
 Despite his best efforts, Anders starts seeing the war through their eyes, sparking ill-timed questions about who gets to be American or exploit the theater of war.